Table of Contents

 Animated explainer video

 Sometimes a video really is the best way to explain things.
 Writing about business without being boring can be tricky.

-A video can visually lighten the mood.
-The Dubai Association Center did a great job of getting the most out of their explainer video by using animation to lighten the tone and hold the viewer’s attention.
+A video can also visually lighten the mood.
+The Dubai Association Center did a great job of getting the most out of their corporate video by using animation to lighten the tone and hold the viewer’s attention.
 That’s no small feat when your product is a place for associations to set up shop.

 Another area where they made a good call is the length.
-It’s less than a minute and a half, which is just enough time to tell pviewers what the DAC does before they nod off.
+It’s less than a minute and a half, which is just enough time to tell viewers what the DAC does before they nod off.

-The takeaway: video is a visual medium.
+The takeaway: Video is a visual medium.
 Animated videos and simple visual effects can help bolster the attention-getting aspect of any corporate video so you can deliver information that might otherwise put people to sleep.

 The Biteable template Animation is pricey and difficult to produce, but if you use an corporate video template with ready-made animations you can handle heavier topics with ease.
 Check out how this animated video template makes the message visually dynamic enough to keep people interested.